 However, the port forwarding process does demonstrate the crucial role your router plays in secure network access.
 This one piece of hardware is the interface between any devices on a local network, and the rest of the internet.

 For that reason, it’s worth taking time to protect your router properly.
 If you configure your router for NordVPN, you can shield multiple devices with layers of powerful encryption.
-Then, even if someone hacks your router, they won't be able to access the rest of the network, or any of the data passing through it.
+Please note that the encryption is only applied once the traffic reaches the router.